ca. 1775. Item #450

 4to.
 270 mx 205 mm., (11 x 8 inches).
 243 leaves, with some blanks between essays.
 Text includes numerous equations and hand drawn diagrams in the margins.
 19th century vellum backed marbled paper boards, vellum tips, manuscript title on spine.
 A note in pencil, written in Italian, reads in part, “Purchased in the Compo di Fiori May 10, 1933.”

 Born in Turin, Italy in 1736, Lagrange was locally educated and by the age of 17 had recognized his skills in the natural sciences and applied himself to the study of mathematics.
 He published his first essay on Newton’s binomial theory in 1754 at the age of 18 and in 1755 became a life-long correspondent of Leonhard Euler who at that time was living in Berlin.
-For the rest of his life Lagrange communicated both in print and through letters with the most important mathematicians working in Europe including Riccati, d’Alembert, Bernoulli and Condorcet, to make a few.
+For the rest of his life Lagrange communicated both in print and through letters with the most important mathematicians working in Europe including Riccati, d’Alembert, Bernoulli and Condorcet, to name a few.
 In 1756 Lagrange was elected to the Berlin Academy of Science and after years of waiting for a suitable position and support in Turin, he moved to Berlin in 1766 and succeeded Euler, who moved to St. Petersburg.
 Lagrange remained in Berlin for twenty years before moving to Paris where he codified his research from his days in both Turin and Berlin and published his influential work, Mécanique analytique.

 This collection contains 17 manuscripts essays written by Lagrange on numerous subjects including mathematics, differential and integral calculus, mechanics, celestial mechanics, and physics.
 All the essays in this volume were originally written in French while he was living in Berlin and reflect much of his original research he conducted while a young mathematician in Turin.
 Fifteen of the essays originally appeared in the Mémoires de l”Académie royale des sciences et belles lettres de Berlin.
 Two appear to be unpublished.